SteeltoeOSS/Documentation/api/v4/discovery/netflix-eureka.md

 ### Querying

-The settings that pertain to querying the Eureka registry for apps (used by the load balancers during service discovery) are listed below.
+The configuration settings that pertain to querying the Eureka registry for apps (used by the load balancers during service discovery) are listed below.
 All of these settings should start with `Eureka:Client:`.

 | Key | Description | Default |